nrevutsky/ec2-operator/README.md

       -t STOPWIN, --stopwin STOPWIN
                             How many minutes after an instance will be stopped (default: 60)
+      -r REBOOTWIN, --rebootwin STARTWIN
+                            How many minutes early an instance may be rebooted (default: 5)
       -n, --dry-run         trial run with no instance stops or starts (default:
                             False)
       -z TIMEZONE, --timezone TIMEZONE